 1. Reader Experience

-When your readers start clicking around and see 404 pages popping up, they’ll start to question your credibility.
+When your readers click around and see 404 pages popping up, they start to question your credibility.

 To them, if your site has broken links, your product is unlikely to be error-free.

-You end up loosing readers and potential customers.
+You end up losing readers and potential customers.

 2. SEO Considerations